$E_{d(d)} \times \mathbb{R}^+$ Generalised Geometry, Connections and M theory: generalised geometry

 where we are using the notation of~\eqref{eq:jdef}.
 Technically this defines $E$ as a result of a series of extensions

 Note that while the $v_{(i)}$ globally are equivalent to a choice of vector, the $\omega_{(i)}$, $\sigma_{(i)}$ and $\tau_{(i)}$ are not globally tensors.

-Note that globally $\Lambda_{(ij)}$ and $\tLambda_{(ij)}$ formally define ``connective structures on gerbes'' (for a review see, for example, \cite{gerbes}).
-This essentially means there is a hierarchy of successive gauge transformations.
-For $\Lambda_{(ij)}$ on the multiple intersections we have
+Note that the collection $\Lambda_{(ij)}$ formally define a ``connective structures on gerbe'' (for a review see, for example, \cite{gerbes}).
+This essentially means there is a hierarchy of successive gauge transformations on the multiple intersections

 If the supergravity flux is quantised, we will have $g_{(ijkl)}=\ee^{\ii\Lambda_{(ijkl)}}\in U(1)$ with the cocycle condition